etyurev/AR_Drone-Custom_teleop/README.md

 # P4 project - Group 470 - Drone control

 This github repository is a collection of the ROS nodes developed for this P4 project.
-The code is therefore mean to be executed as ros nodes.
+The code is therefore meant to be executed as ros nodes.

 Prerequisites:

     Royale SDK - for the pico flexx camera sudo apt-get install ros-kinetic-teleop-twist-keyboard
     ar drone autonomy ros package
+    OpenCv

 # AR_Drone-Custom_teleop